Machi Picchu. Inca Trail trek 4 days

 We made it across Dead Womans Pass!

-• I booked way ahead of time as I wanted to be sure to secure a spot, and I have been looking forward to it for months.
+• I booked way ahead of time as I wanted to be sure to secure a spot

 • The arrival at Cusco in Peru, meeting with G Adventures, accommodation, organizing of equipment, information meeting, and departure were very well executed.